 National Inventory Status

 Australia - AIIC / Australia Non-Industrial Use Yes

 Canada - DSL Yes

 China - IECSC Yes

 Europe - EINEC / ELINCS / NLP Yes

 Korea - KECI Yes

 New Zealand - NZIoC Yes

 Philippines - PICCS Yes

 USA - TSCA Yes

 Taiwan - TCSI Yes

 Mexico - INSQ Yes

 Vietnam - NCI Yes

 Russia - FBEPH Yes

-Legend: Yes = All CAS declared ingredients are on the inventory No = One or more of the CAS listed ingredients are not on the inventory and are not exempt from listing(see specific ingredients in brackets)
+Legend: Yes = All CAS declared ingredients are on the inventory No = One or more of the CAS listed ingredients are not on the inventory.
+These ingredients may be exempt or will require registration.